jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * "type" -- "application/geofeed+csv" (see (#media_type_for_a_geofeed_link)).

 An IP network object returned by an RDAP server MAY contain zero or more geofeed link objects, though typically an IP network will have either no such link objects or only one.
-An example scenario where more than one geofeed link object would be returned is when the server is able to represent that data in multiple languages.
+The scenario where more than one geofeed link object could be returned is when the server is able to represent that data in multiple languages.
 In such a case, the server SHOULD provide "hreflang" members for the geofeed link objects.
+Except for the multiple-languages scenario, the server MUST NOT return more than one geofeed link object.

 ## Extension Identifier